littleblackfish/apis-methylation/README.md

   * [significant.py](scripts/significant.py) filters those matrices for a minimum coverage and significant methylation (against null of incomplete bisulfite conversion)

 **Secondary analysis** is then contained in [notebooks](notebooks/).

+A complete, although not minimal [conda environment](environment.yml) that supports the entirety of analysis is provided.